Veticus/veticus/README.md

 ### Ohey :wave: I'm Tim

 I'm one of those "jack of all trades" types.
+DevOps engineer by day, audio nerd in the weekends.
 Most of what i do is in Python, with many projects having some sort of infosec or devops related purpose.
 Currently the vast majority of the repositories in this account are marked private, for a very annoying reason.

-Most of my time goes with volunteer work, small POC Python projects or tools and audio engineering.
+Most of my free time goes with volunteer work, small POC Python projects or tools and audio engineering/design.

 If you're tragically nostalgic like me, this might tell you more about me:
 `GE/IT/MU d-- s:+ a C+++ L++ E- W++ N+ M++ w-- !PS !PE Y+ PGP+ tv-- !e`